MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 4. [Block legacy](https://docs.microsoft.com/azure/active-directory/conditional-access/block-legacy-authentication) authentication if it is being used (this action, however, could impact business).
 5. [Enable MFA](https://docs.microsoft.com/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it is not already done.
 6. [Enable Identity Protection](https://docs.microsoft.com/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies) for the user risk and sign-in risk
 7. Check the data that has been compromised (emails, SharePoint, OneDrive, apps).
-See how to use the [activity filter on MCAS](https://docs.microsoft.com/cloud-app-security/activity-filters).
+See how to use the [activity filter in MCAS](https://docs.microsoft.com/cloud-app-security/activity-filters).
 8. Maintain password hygiene.
 For more information, see [Azure AD password protection](https://www.microsoft.com/research/publication/password-guidance/).
 9. You can also refer to [ADFS Help](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/a73d5843-9939-4c03-80a1-adcbbf3ccec8).